100048777766367/Quiz-code/README.md

 - Kết quả của chương trình:

-Do vòng lặp không chạy, giá trị của vẫn giữ nguyên giá trị ban đầu, và chương trình sẽ trả về .sum 5 In JS we trust - The best way to learn is by building/coding and teaching.
-I create the challenges to help my friends learn JavaScript and in return it helps me embrace the language in much deeper level.
-Feel free to clone, fork and pull.
+Do vòng lặp không chạy, giá trị của vẫn giữ nguyên giá trị ban đầu, và chương trình sẽ trả về .sum 5

 </p>
 </details>